comp1100/comp1100.github.io/_sources/intro.md

 1. Fabricate data as part of the innovation process.

-2. Write a self-reflection piece (although can be used to provide feedback on your writing).

-3. Deceive a person that they are communicating with a real person when they are not.
+2. Deceive a person that they are communicating with a real person when they are not.

 It can be used to: